Accident at Work*

 • Cancer

-Fumes from welding can be a seen as a possible carcinogenic to people which can lead to the development of cancer.
+Fumes from welding can be seen as a possible carcinogenic to people which can lead to the development of cancer.
 This is primarily associated with those who work with stainless steel but it is not limited to just these fumes.

 • Metal fume fever